xconnio/wash/README.md

-# wash
+# WAMP Shell
-WaSH enables P2P and Routed Shell
+a peer-to-peer and routed shell environment